Accession of North Macedonia to the European Union: Public opinion

-79% of the population of North Macedonia is in favor of EU accession.
+Around 79% of the population of North Macedonia is in favour of EU accession.
 However, those who think North Macedonia is closer to EU entry today than it was in 2005, when it first received candidate member status, dropped from 57% to 32% between 2018 and 2021.

-Sentiments among ethnic Albanians of North Macedonia are traditionally strongly pro-EU.
+According to the 2025 annual survey of opinion in North Macedonia, 65% of citizens have a positive attitude towards the EU (23% very positive, 42% fairly positive), while trust in the EU is 75%.
+It is also revealed that 70% of citizens would vote in favour of North Macedonia's membership of the EU if a referendum was held, while 70% of citizens believe that EU memebership would bring more advantages than disadvantages.

 Chronology of relations with the EU

 Visa liberalisation process

 On 1 January 2008 the visa facilitation and readmission agreements between Macedonia and the EU entered into force.

-Macedonia began a visa liberalisation dialogue with the EU in February 2008 and was added to the list of visa exempt nationals on 19 December 2009, allowing their citizens to enter the Schengen Area, Bulgaria, Cyprus and Romania without a visa when travelling with biometric passports.
+Macedonia began a visa liberalisation dialogue with the EU in February 2008 and was added to the list of visa exempt nationals on 19 December 2009, allowing their citizens to enter the Schengen Area and Cyprus without a visa when travelling with biometric passports.

+Security and Defence Partnership between the EU and North Macedonia

+On 19 November 2024, the European Union and North Macedonia signed a Security and Defence Partnership.

 Negotiation progress

-The screening process is underway and no chapters have been opened thus far.
+The screening process has been completed though no chapters have been opened thus far.

+indicates chapters in which the European Commission has simultaneously awarded the chapter both "some level of preparation" AND "moderately prepared".

+‡ indicates chapters in which the European Commission has simultaneously awarded the chapter both "moderately prepared" AND "good level of preparation".